 How do I apply for JSS?

 In order to qualify for JSS payouts, all you have to do is make mandatory Central Provident Fund (CPF) contributions for local employees by the end of each month.

 More info on CPF deadlines here.

 The Inland Revenue Authority of Singapore (IRAS) will then notify you via post of the tier of support and the amount of JSS payout you will receive.
 No further action is needed!

 When will I receive the enhanced JSS support?

-Employers can expect to receive the enhanced JSS payout–for wages paid from April to June 2021–in September 2021.
+Employers can expect to receive the enhanced jobs support scheme payout–for wages paid from April to June 2021–in September 2021.

 Who is excluded from receiving support?

 - Those expected to manage well during this time: